|

 Within the boundaries of the park, you’ll find crystal-clear alpine lakes backed by snowy peaks, rocky beaches being pounded by the intense Pacific surf, one of the best examples of a coastal temperate rainforest in the country, and some of the most stunning waterfalls in Washington State.

-In this guide, we’re going to give you all the information you need to figure out where to stay in Olympic National Park for your trip.
+In this guide, we’re going to use our experiences exploring Olympic over the past few years to give you all the information you need to figure out the best place (or, places, as we’ll get to in a second) to stay in Olympic National Park for your trip.

 We’ll go through a geography overview of the park’s regions up front to help you visualize the park’s layout, take you through our high-level recommendation on how to approach finding a place to stay, then we’ll go through our recommendations in terms of places to stay in each of the park’s regions.

-Our intention is that, by the end of this guide, you’ll have all the information you need to decide on the best place to stay in Olympic National Park based on your particular trip, style, and budget.
+Our intention is that, by the end of this guide, you’ll have all the information you need to figure out where to stay in Olympic National Park based on your particular trip, style, and budget.

 Sound good to you?
 Let’s get into it.